-- 3.4.14 Artificial grass pitches (AGPs) in the borough typically operate on a pay and play basis, or through a local sports club or community association.
-Most of the full-sized AGPs in the borough are provided within education sites and have reduced hours for community use, or operate with restricted hours due to lack of flood lighting.
-Adopted benchmarking encourages the provision of 0.2 AGP pitches per 10,000 people. - 3.4.15 In 2019 the Council prepared a Playing Pitch Strategy needs assessment, which provided an up to date assessment of supply and demand for playing pitches across the borough.
+- 3.4.16 Artificial grass pitches (AGPs) in the Borough typically operate on a pay and play basis, or through a local sports club or community association.
+Most of the full-sized AGPs in the Borough is provided within education sites and have reduced hours for community use or operate with restricted hours due to lack of flood lighting.
+Adopted benchmarking encourages the provision of 0.2 AGP pitches per 10,000 people. - 3.4.17 In 2019 the Council prepared a Playing Pitch Strategy needs assessment, which provided an up-to-date assessment of supply and demand for playing pitches across the Borough.
+Building on this evidence base, the Council developed a five-year Physical Activity Strategy which launched in June 2023.
+This strategy provides a comprehensive plan for the development of sport and physical activity in Lewisham until 2028 and sits alongside the Indoor Sport Facilities Assessment which guides the principles for the future management and development of sports and recreation facilities in Lewisham until 2033. - 3.4.18 The 2020 COVID-19 pandemic had a significant impact the landscape of sport and physical activity across the country; and for this reason, the Council will be updating the 2019 Playing Pitch Strategy within the next year.

-- 3.4.16 There are currently four sites with full-sized AGPs for community use in the borough, providing five pitches.
+- 3.4.19 There are currently four sites with full-sized AGPs for community use in the Borough, providing five pitches.
 One pitch is a newer 3G pitch, with the other four being sand-based.
 The AGP at Sydenham High School operates to reduced hours due to the lack of flood lighting.
-There is one athletics facility for community use in Ladywell, which includes a hard surface six lane 400 metre athletics track and gym facility. - 3.4.17 Approximately 54% of total resident demand for AGPs is currently being met in the borough was being met in 2017, with unmet demand estimated to be at approximately 10.6 pitches.
-Demand is highest in the north of the borough, particularly in and around Evelyn and New Cross.
+There is one athletics facility for community use in Ladywell, which includes a hard surface six lane 400 metre athletics track and gym facility. - 3.4.20 Approximately 54% of total resident demand for AGPs is currently being met in the Borough was being met in 2017, with unmet demand estimated to be at approximately 10.6 pitches.
+Demand is highest in the north of the Borough, particularly in and around Evelyn and New Cross.
 There is a subsequently a considerable need for additional AGPs both in Lewisham, and across Greater London generally.

-3.4.18 Based on forecast population growth, it is estimated that effective supply will reduce from 0.2 pitch to 0.1 pitch per 10,000 population.
-The Council is continuing to monitor the demand for artificial playing surfaces over the plan period, and is currently preparing a Physical Activity and Healthy Lifestyles Strategy.
-Once finalised, the Strategy will provide a comprehensive strategy for the future provision and management of sports and recreation facilities in Lewisham, and will inform future updates to the IDP.
+3.4.21 Based on forecast population growth, it is estimated that effective supply will reduce from 0.2 pitch to 0.1 pitch per 10,000 population.
+The Council is continuing to monitor the demand for artificial playing surfaces over the plan period and is currently preparing a Physical Activity and Healthy Lifestyles Strategy.
+Once finalised, the Strategy will provide a comprehensive strategy for the future provision and management of sports and recreation facilities in Lewisham and will inform future updates to the IDP.